micahwoods/micahwoods.github.io/_posts/2017-08-15-mlsn-geo-analysis.md

 That is probably a good geographic approximation of the active use of the MLSN guidelines in turfgrass management.
 Not that this would be the exact number of facilities using MSLN, because I'm sure many are using MLSN but are not signed up to the newsletter, and vice versa.

 MLSN is not specific to golf turf, but I expect most who use MLSN are managing golf turf.
 We can now adjust the number of subscribers per country by the number of golf holes in that country, to give some idea of where the interest in MLSN (based on the [MLSN newsletter](http://www.subscribepage.com/mlsn) subscribers) is the highest.
-This chart shoes the number of subscribers per 18 holes.
+This chart shows the number of subscribers per 18 holes.
 Now, the United States goes into the middle of the pack, and the top 5 countries would be Hong Kong, Iceland, Ireland, the Philippines, and Thailand.

 ![mlsn newsletter subscribers per 18 holes](/img/mlsn_update_per_18.svg)